No ratings yet

 Why you’ll love these Yeast Dinner Rolls

 • Versatile and make-ahead friendly: Serve fresh from the oven or prep the rolls the day before.
+They also freeze well and double as slider buns.

 Save this recipe!